-Apricot Pie Crust Cinnamon Rolls are marvelous.
+Apricot Pie Crust Cinnamon Rolls are glorious!
 You start with a simple Homemade Pie Crust recipe.
 You spread butter over the crust, then top it with dabs of Apricot Preserves.
 Sometimes I soften the jelly in the microwave a little to make it more spreadable.
-Then you sprinkle the jelly with a cinnamon sugar mixture before rolling up and baking the dough.
+Then you sprinkle the jelly with a cinnamon-sugar mixture before rolling up and baking the dough.
 Once the dough cooks and cools you can cut the rolls down into slices.
 One bite and you realize the roll just dissolves into your mouth with an incredible, mouthwatering goodness.
 Apricot Pie Crust Cinnamon Rolls are heavenly!

 Mom used to make Pie Crust Cinnamon Rolls for us every time she baked pies.
 My younger brothers and I would fight over who got it.
 We never thought of sharing back in those days!
-But the idea for putting jam in Pie Crust Cinnamon Rolls actually came from Debbie Reno when we lived in Massachusetts.
+But the idea for putting jam in Pie Crust Cinnamon Rolls actually came from Debbie Reno Pero when we lived in Massachusetts.

 We had a gymnasium filled with tables of food.
 As I recall, Debbie brought a couple of different flavors of Pie Crust Cinnamon Rolls including apple or apple butter, prune and fig, along with several pies.
 Those little pie crust desserts were awesome.
 I never forgot them.

 These Apricot Pie Crust Cinnamon Rolls are reminiscent of Debbie’s tasty desserts.
 Except for my mom, nobody ever baked better pies than Debbie.
 She used to make them all the time for parties and get-togethers we had.
 She, like my mom, could whip out a pie in nothing flat.
 She was an amazing cook and everyone in our church loved sampling all of Debbie’s homemade goodies.